TylerJDev/All_The_Music/README.md

 # All The Music
+**⚠️ Note - This project is not currently being maintained, but may be picked back up in the future!**

 All The Music aggregates music data from multiple sources into a single useful website!

 Look for your favorite artists, albums, and tracks!
 Get details for future venues and connect with others through social media!